5 awesome ways to improve ROI on your subscriptions

 Whatever your library management strengths and weaknesses, get comfortable with negotiating skills.
 Ask for internal assistance, if necessary.
 You might have access to a procurement team, or have an ally in the finance or marketing team.
 There are also courses to learn more about negotiating - get signed up and it might pay dividends.

 Using a content aggregation solution: Getting the right resources to the right people

 Your content has to reach the right audience.
 Creating an efficient content distribution strategy isn’t easy.
 Content overload coupled with a bad distribution process is usually the recipe for a disaster that can paralyse an entire system.
 Identifying bottlenecks in the process can help you find solutions.

-Look at every email, chance encounter, intranet page, research request, induction, or departmental meeting as an opportunity to advertise your content delivery services.
-Although you can no longer have corridor chats, or lunch time gatherings, you can still be connected.
+Look at every current awareness newsletter, forwarded email, chance encounter, intranet page, research request, induction, or departmental meeting as an opportunity to advertise your content delivery services.
+You can connect in many ways:

 - An email sign-off with an inviting Call-To-Action (CTA) might send people to a library services webpage so you can sell them new and existing services using your content.

 - Create innovative videos explaining why readers and end-users need the latest library and information update, research service, or training session.
 Demonstrate that you can save them time and money!

 - Ask for a 5 minute slot (you might get 30 mins!) at the next annual/quarterly/half year organisation meeting to tell people how you have contributed to the ongoing success of the organisation.

 - If you are doing your own horizon scanning, you can anticipate shifting trends and inform people about what’s going on before they even ask you.